Fennel and radish salad on a bed of lettuce makes a scrumptious side-dish; that's kale in the foreground.

 The iceberg doesn't count; it is not a green and, though loved by the world, as far as I am concerned has little virtue.
 No wonder so many folk hate a lettuce-salad.

-It's actually related to the carrot-family, as you can see from the fronds of yellow flowers and it is crunchy rather like celery, though sweeter.
-In fact you will notice if you are a gardener that the blooms look very like dill, parsley and cilantro.
+It's actually related to the carrot-family, as you can see from the fronds of yellow flowers; and it is crunchy rather like celery, though sweeter.
+In fact you will notice if you are a gardener that the blooms look very like dill and cilantro.

-My point is simply that to escape getting neoplasms it is not enough simply not to smoke and avoid constipation; and avoiding hormone-replacement therapy.
+My point is that to escape getting neoplasms it's not enough simply to avoid smoking and get enough fibre to stop constipation; and avoiding hormone-replacement therapy.

 We need to be enjoying these vital phytonutrients on a daily basis, and the only way to do that is to eat a widely varied-diet; one that might include a fennel and radish salad periodically.